olla-dev/shipster/README.md

 * a front-end app in Vue and TypeScript
 * Websocket communication using django channels
 * Dockerized app : backend, frontend, db

+### Handling Geo data
+I'm going to use the GIS extension to handle location data (Points).
+The REST API will be output paginated vessel locations to the clients.